Indic Justice – The need to rediscover or reinvent?

 To bring out the contrast, one has only to read the Biblical story of King Solomon’s justice (where two prostitutes claimed the surviving baby as theirs).
 The point worth noting is that this paradigm of justice centralizes solutions and concentrates power in the hands of some central authorities.

-So, whether it King Solomon or Caliph Haroun Al Rashid (the King in disguise), or the Turkish Çapanoglu Ahmet Pasha (of the justice bell fame which even a donkey could ring to summon the king for justice) – the model was the all-knowing King.
+So, whether it King Solomon or Caliph Haroun Al Rashid (the King in disguise), or the Turkish Çapanoglu Ahmet Pasha (of the bell of justice fame which even a donkey could ring to summon the king for justice) – the model was the all-knowing King.
 Variations of the Donkey /Horse and the Bell of Justice story is localized and retold in various cultures.

-- King Solomon’s Justice
+King Solomon’s Justice

-Going back earlier, the Desert Bloc model of seeking justice was captured in the story of Tehuti-nekht (the oppressive overseer); a ‘sekhti’ (the poor salt-trader) the ‘clever’ Meruitensa (The Grand Vizier /Supreme Judge) and The Wise Pharoah Nebkanra.
+Going back earlier, the Desert Bloc model of seeking justice was captured in the story of Tehuti-nekht (the oppressive overseer); a sekhti’ (the poor salt-trader) the ‘clever’ Meruitensa (The Grand Vizier /Supreme Judge) and The Wise Pharoah Nebkanra.

 All quiet on the Indian front …

-In more than 1000 Indic books, claiming to record more than 10,000 years of history, there is no instance of any dispute reaching the King.
 The longest ancient epic in the world, The Mahabharata has no incident where a private dispute reached Yudhisthir (though a mongoose could lecture the King about sacrifices and yagnas).
-There was never any case of private dispute, recorded in the Ramayana, that reached Ramachandra (though a dhobi could ‘inform’ the king about bazaar talk regarding the Queen Sita).
+There was never any case of private dispute, recorded in the Ramayana, that reached Ramachandra (though a dhobi could ‘inform’ the king on bazaar talk about the Queen Sita).
 Even a poor Brahman, Kautsa, could reach King Raghu for help in the disbursal of guru-dakshina गुरु-दक्षिणा.

 It gets worse!
 No prisons …

+Modern econometric modelling shows that for much of the last 1000 years, India has been a significant economic power – till the 1900.
 China and India, this analysis estimates, for the last 1000 years, accounted for 50% of the world economy.
 Statistical analyses showed India with a world trade share of 25% for much of the 500 years during 1400-1900.
-With this prosperity, the most interesting (historical) aspect of the criminal management story is the absence of any surviving mass jails in India prior to colonial India.
+The interesting (historical) aspect of the criminal management story is the absence of any surviving mass jails in India prior to colonial India.
+Just how did pre-colonial India, one of the largest (and most prosperous) populations of the world, deal with crime and criminals?

 But then crime rate in India must be really high …

 Cut to modern India.
-With such a inheritance, India has the lowest prison population in the world.
+With such an inheritance, India has the lowest prison population in the world.
 How can India have such a low prison population, with a poor police-to-population ratio and a crime rate which is not above the average – in spite of a large civilian gun population.

 All the 5 indices (below) create a bias for a lawless Indian society and rampant crime.
 With these five indices, namely: -

-- Police to population ratio (‘increase police force’)
+1. Police to population ratio (‘increase police force’)

-- Prison population (‘put more criminals behind bars’)
+2. Prison population (‘put more criminals behind bars’)

-- Capital punishment (‘kill enough criminals to instill fear’)
+3. Capital punishment (‘kill enough criminals to instill fear’)

-- Poverty (‘it is poverty which the root of all crime’)
+4. Poverty (‘it is poverty which the root of all crime’)

-- Gun ownership (‘more guns means more crime’)
+5. Gun ownership (‘more guns means more crime’)

 against a stable social system, how does current day India manage low-to-average crime rates.
 More than 2000 years ago, Megasthenes a Greek traveller to India wrote,